 HCV is a blood-borne, positive sense, ssRNA virus, primarily infecting cells of the liver.
 HCV is a leading cause of chronic liver disease and liver transplants and spreads via blood transfusion, hemodialysis and needle sticks.
 We are developing AT-787 for the treatment of chronic HCV infection, including patients with decompensated cirrhosis.
-AT-787 combines AT-527 with a second generation NS5A inhibitor, AT-777, into a single, oral, pan-genotypic fixed-dose combination therapy.
+AT-787 combines AT-527 with a second generation investigational NS5A inhibitor, AT-777, into a single, oral, pan-genotypic fixed-dose combination product candidate.
 Despite recent advances in treatment, there remains a large underserved HCV patient population which continues to grow.
 Based on our preclinical and clinical data to date, we believe that AT-787, if approved, could offer potential benefits over currently available treatments, including to shorten treatment duration in non-cirrhotic and compensated cirrhosis HCV in all genotypes and to eliminate the need for ribavirin in patients with decompensated cirrhosis.
 We temporarily paused our development program for AT-787 in HCV infected patients at the outset of the COVID-19 pandemic in March 2020.
-Currently we expect to restart this program in the second half of 2021, starting with our Phase 1/2a clinical trial, which is designed to evaluate the safety and PK of different dosages of AT-777 in healthy adults and evaluate the combination of AT-527 and AT-777.
+Currently we expect to restart this program in the first half of 2022, starting with our planned Phase 1/2a clinical trial, which is designed to evaluate the safety and PK of different dosages of AT-777 in healthy adults and evaluate the combination of AT-527 and AT-777.

-AT-889 and Other Candidates for the Treatment of RSV
+Product Candidates for the Treatment of RSV

 RSV is a seasonal respiratory virus that can be serious for infants, older adults, and the immuno-compromised population.
-We are evaluating AT-889, a second generation nucleoside pyrimidine prodrug and other compounds for the treatment of RSV.
-We believe AT-889 or one of our other candidates for RSV has the potential to inhibit both initiation of viral replication, as well as viral transcription.
-We anticipate nominating our product candidate and initiating the IND-enabling studies in the second half of 2021.
+We are evaluating second generation nucleoside pyrimidine prodrugs and other compounds for the treatment of RSV.
+We are optimizing compounds for RSV that we believe have the potential to inhibit both initiation of viral replication, as well as viral transcription.
+We anticipate nominating a lead product candidate and initiating the IND-enabling studies in the first half of 2022.
 We believe that the product candidate we develop, if successful, could be the first therapy in over 30 years to be approved specifically for the treatment of RSV.